Menu Close

-I was a slow starter.
-Most coaches start their own business early in their career – twenty years ago there weren’t many options because the profession was so new and didn’t exist as an employee.
-I felt lucky when, after six months of trying on my own, I took one of the few existing positions expressly as a trainer.
-It took another ten years as an employed coach before I started on my own.
+It took time, I was a slow starter.
+Twenty years ago, I felt lucky when, after half a year of trying, I found one of the few existing positions as a coach on my own.
+It took another ten years as an employed coach before I started my own company.
 I gained a lot of experience, probably much faster, because I had an easier time getting access to new clients.
-I also attended more coaching pieces of training, and I chose to be a member of the International Coaching Federation (ICF), the world’s largest and oldest organization for professional coaches.
-I volunteered as a chapter host for ICF in Stockholm from 2005-2006.
-At that time, the ICF began requiring certification to prove our quality from an independent source.
-So we helped out because it was fun, and we wanted to be a part of this vibrant new community.
+I also attended more coaching courses and I chose to become a member of the International Coaching Federation (ICF), the world’s largest and oldest organization for professional coaches.
+I volunteered as a chapter host for ICF in Stockholm 2005-2006 and later on the Ethics Committee.
+In those early days, the ICF began to require certification to prove our quality from an independent source.
+So we helped because it was fun, and we wanted to be a part of this vibrant new community.
 Here you can read about my journey as a coach (in Swedish).

 The point came when it was my turn to jump and stand on my own two feet.
 You can read about how it was in my go-solo story, with #subkit.

-The picture is from my first own room in the city of Stockholm.
-I bought two black leather recliners to sit in and also be able to offer relaxation when needed.
-A friend helped me with the logo and a business card, and my brother set up my website, and then I ordered a sign with the company name for the front door.
+The picture above is from my first office in the city of Stockholm.
+I bought two black leather recliners to sit in, and also be able to offer relaxation when needed.
+A friend helped me with the logo and a business card, and my brother set up my website, then I ordered a sign with the company name for the front door.
 And flowers, always.
 I was so happy!

-Nowadays I have let go of my office and coach from our boat, in which I and my husband live and sail around the world.
-Still happy, still flowers, still exploring.
+Nowadays, I have let go of my office and coach from our boat, in which I and my husband live and sail around the world.
+Still happy, still flowers, and still exploring.

 All the best,